When looking at modern fashion & luxury retail complexities, robust integrated planning and analytics are needed for retailers to keep ahead…

-Unified analytics and grocery planning solutions take this historical perspective to the next level, enabling the insights gained from the data to be used as a basis for forward-looking plans and forecasts.
-Armed with this information, retail management teams can make fast decisions around the next product line, marketing promotion, or stock requirement.
+Unified analytics and grocery planning solutions take this historical perspective to the next level, enabling the utilization of insights gained from the data to form the basis of forward-looking plans and forecasts.
+Armed with this information, retail management teams can make fast decisions around the following product line, marketing promotion, or stock requirement.

-Unified grocery analytics and planning solutions enable much faster analysis of performance and identification of data trends than traditional spreadsheet-based processes.
-They also offer the ability to look forward and plan based on an accurate foundation of data, driving more informed decision-making business wide and improving collaboration between teams.
+Unified grocery analytics and planning solutions enable faster performance analysis and identification of data trends versus traditional spreadsheet-based processes.
+They also offer the ability to look forward and plan based on an accurate foundation of data, driving more informed decision-making business-wide and improving collaboration between teams.

-This approach is seen as best practice and is referred to as Integrated Business Planning (IBP), in which analytics, planning, and forecasting are combined in a fully integrated process across the organization.
-For grocers, IBP leads to several benefits, explored below.
+This approach, referred to as Integrated Business Planning (IBP), is seen as best practice and combines analytics, planning, and forecasting in a fully integrated process across the organization.
+For grocers, IBP leads to several benefits:

 Disparate spreadsheets and systems form the backbone of many grocery organizations.
 Each team, department, and region is likely to have numerous data sources in several formats, housing masses of untapped information on individual product lines, trends, and demand.
 Even with efficient logistics and warehousing activities, operational data can often remain in localized silos, leaving management teams without the extra dimension of insight it can provide for decision-making.

-With spreadsheet-based analysis, efforts to combine and analyze multiple data sources are manual in nature (and therefore time-consuming).
-Data is out of date once compiled, contains the risk of errors, and is often available too late for the purpose for which it was originally intended.
+With spreadsheet-based analysis, efforts to combine and analyze multiple data sources are manual in nature (and time-consuming).
+Data is:

-With an IBP solution, grocers gain complete and instant visibility of the end-to-end supply chain as data sources are automatically combined into a single version of the truth.
-Replacing manual consolidation effort and removing the risk of human error, access to accurate data at every level of detail is always available, from high-level product categories to individual SKUs, meaning more informed decisions can be made with ease.
+With an IBP solution, grocers gain complete and instant visibility of the end-to-end supply chain as data sources automatically combine into a single version of the truth.
+By replacing manual consolidation efforts and removing the risk of human error, accurate data is always available at every level of detail.
+This access ranges from high-level product categories to individual SKUs, accomplishing more informed decisions with ease.

 The inclusion of information from multiple systems also means strategic, financial, and operational perspectives are linked.
-This creates transparency across all activities and enables analysis to take place across multiple dimensions, making it easy to identify where a temporary reduction in distribution center staff had a knock-on effect on availability, or the right category mix drove sales of the entire range.
+This creates transparency across all activities and enables analysis across multiple dimensions.
+For example, it is easier to identify where a temporary reduction in distribution center staff has had a knock-on effect on the sales across the entire range.

-Improvements can be realized across all departments and the entire supply chain by linking strategic, financial, and operational data with planning capabilities.
-The automatic consolidation of data into a single point of truth creates a strong foundation on which to perform forward-looking planning and forecasting activities.
-This increases their accuracy from the outset and enables finance, HR, operations, sales, marketing, and management teams to see the big picture and react accordingly.
+Improvements across all departments and the entire supply chain are realized by linking strategic, financial, and operational data with planning capabilities.
+The automatic consolidation of data into a single point of truth creates a strong foundation for performing forward-looking planning and forecasting activities.
+This increases planning accuracy from the outset and enables finance, HR, operations, sales, marketing, and management teams to see the big picture and react accordingly.

-With IBP, the impact of plans can be seen across other areas of the business with ease, making it possible to accurately model the impact of different strategies and initiatives on the rest of the business before choosing which approach to take.
-For example, how will the opening of a new store affect warehouse staffing requirements, or what kind of promotion is likely to drive the biggest increase in sales with the smallest cost across certain formats of store?
-IBP makes these questions fast and easy to answer in real-time, transforming the way decisions are made.
+With IBP, the impact of plans can be seen across other business areas, making it possible to accurately model the effects of different strategies and initiatives on the rest of the business before choosing which approach to take.
+For example, how will the opening of a new store affect warehouse staffing requirements?
+Or what kind of promotion is likely to drive the most considerable increase in sales with the least cost across specific store formats?
+IBP makes these questions fast and easy to answer in real-time, transforming decision-making processes.

 This uplift in planning ability filters down to other activities too.
-Category management becomes easier as simulations and comparisons of multiple strategies can quickly be compared to determine the best mix of products, with each one being assigned its own goal in line with overall business objectives.
+Category management becomes more accessible as the quick comparison of simulations and multiple strategies determine the best mix of products.
+Each one is assigned its own goal in line with overall business objectives.

-Breaking down strategic objectives into these smaller goals leads to an increase in collaborative working.
-Complete visibility of how one department’s planned activities affect another drives people to create their individual plans with consideration for their impact on other areas of the business, and drives greater accountability for delivering the results.
+Breaking down strategic objectives into smaller goals leads to an increase in collaborative working.
+Complete visibility across how a department’s planned activities affect another drives people to create individual plans considering the impact on other business areas.
+It also creates greater accountability for delivering results.

-The third piece of the puzzle revolves around the forecasting of future grocery trends and their impact on the business.
-Pulling together a multi-year historical view of performance in an IBP solution enables the generation of accurate forecasts.
-The combination of detailed reporting and predicted demand used as a basis for planning enables better management of replenishment activities, driving on-shelf availability.
-This leaves consumers happier and grocers with less stock to waste or discount, leading to greater profitability.
+The third piece of the puzzle revolves around forecasting future grocery trends and their impact on the business.
+Pulling together a multi-year historical view of performance in an IBP solution enables accurate forecasts generation.
+When used as a basis for planning, the combination of detailed reporting and predicted demand allows better management of replenishment activities – driving on-shelf availability.
+Consumers are left happier, and grocers have less stock to waste or discount, leading to greater profitability.